vqlion/quotes-generator/README.md

 # quotes-generator

-A website used to generate prompts with random quotes froms my friends.
+An website used to generate prompts with random quotes from my friends.

 Enter any names you want and it will give you a prompt with thoses names.
 Accessible via https://vqlion.me/quotes-generator/